santhoshrasco/Dev_Tinder/BACKEND/src/homework.md

 -Explores the mongoose DOcumentation for model methods
 - What are the options in a Model.findOneandUpdate method, explore more about it -API - update with email id

+-Explore Schematype options from the documentation
+- add required, unique, and minlengh, trim validation to the email field -Add default
+-Create a custom validate function for gender
+-Improve the DB schema - PUT all appropriate validations on each field in schema -Add timestamps to the userSchema
+-Add API level validation on patch request & Signup post api -Data sanitizing - add API validation for each field